openbridge/airbridge/README.md

 ## Understanding And Defining Your Configs

-The principle effort running Airbridge will be setting up required Airbyte config files.
-As a result, the following documentation largely focuses on getting Airbyte configs setup correctly for your source and destinations.
+The principal effort running Airbridge will be setting up required Airbyte config files.
+As a result, the following documentation primarily focuses on getting Airbyte configs set up correctly for your source and destinations.

 ### Deep Dive Into Configuration Files

-As we have shown in our example, there are three configs that are needed to run the Airbyte service:
+As we have shown in our example, three configs are needed to run the Airbyte service:

- 1. **Source Credentials**: This relfects your authorization to the source.
-The content of this is defined by to Airbyte connector `spec.json`.
-Typically there will be a `sample_files/sample_config.json` in a connector directory to use as a reference config file.
+ 1. **Source Credentials**: This reflects your authorization to the source.
+The content of this is defined by Airbyte connector `spec.json`.
+Typically, a `sample_files/sample_config.json` in a connector directory will be used as a reference config file.
  2. **Source Data Catalog**: The catalog, often named something like `configured_catalog.json`, reflects the datasets and schemas defined by the connector.
  1. **Destination Credentials**: Like the Source connector, this reflects your authorization to the destination.

-Each of these configs are defined by the Airbyte source or destination.
-As such, you need to follow the specifications they set exactly as they define them.
-This includes both required or optional elements.
+The Airbyte source or destination defines each of these configs.
+As such, you need to follow the specifications they set precisely as they define them.
+This includes both required and optional elements.
 To help with that process, we have created a config generation utility script, `config.py`.

 ### Auto Generate Airbyte Config Templates With `config.py`
 Not all Airbyte connectors and destinations contain reference config files.
-This can make it challenging to determine what should be included in source (or destination) credential file.
+This can make determining what should be included in the source (or destination) credential file is challenging.

-To simplify the process of creating the source and destination credentials, you can run `config.py`.
-This script will generate a configuration file based on a the specific source or destination specification (`spec.json` or `spec.yaml`) file.
+To simplify creating the source and destination credentials, you can run  `config.py`. his script will generate a configuration file based on the specific source or destination specification (`spec.json` or `spec.yaml`) file.
 It can also create a local copy of the `catalog.json`.

 #### Locating The `spec.json` or `spec.yaml` files
 To find the `spec.json` or `spec.yaml`, you will need to navigate to the respective sources on [Github](